forrestcoward/forrestcoward.github.io/git-submodule-merge-conflicts.md

 This status message will appear regardless of the [ignore](https://git-scm.com/docs/gitmodules#gitmodules-submoduleltnamegtignore) setting of the submodule, because this conflict represents a conflict in the super repository content, not the submodule content.

 Run ```git diff``` to reveal the conflicting commits.
-Multiple outputs exist depending on the state of the repository:
+Multiple outputs exist depending on the state of the submodule repository:

 <i>1) The submodule repository exists on disk</i>